ananyahjha93/Getting-and-Cleaning-Data-Project/CodeBook.md

 4. column name containing 'std': The column contaning the standard deviation for the measurement.

+The columns which contained meanFreq() were not selected.
+Only the columns containing the term mean() were selected.

 ## The second dataset

 The dataset created for the final part of the project.
 It is a tidy dataset with 68 columns and 180 rows.